Vikas Puri, New Delhi

 Contact Support

 Yes.
-Patients with certain risk factors may develop recurrent clots.
-Regular follow-up and preventive measures help reduce recurrence.
+Patients with certain risk factors may develop recurrent DVT, making regular follow-up and preventive measures important.

 Real Stories & Expert Advice